Anu002-dev/ABC-Employee-Analysis/README.md

 ## ⚙️ Data Preprocessing

-The following preprocessing steps were performed before analysis:
+The following preprocessing steps were performed:

-- ✔️ Checked for missing values.
+- ✔️ Checked for missing values in the dataset.
 - ✔️ Replaced the **Height** column with randomly generated values between **150 cm and 180 cm**.
 - ✔️ Created a separate dataset for salary-based analysis by removing rows with missing salary values.
-- ✔️ Ensured data consistency throughout the analysis.
+- ✔️ Ensured data consistency before performing analysis.

 ---

-## 📈 Analysis Performed
+## 📈 Analysis Tasks

-The following analyses were carried out:
+The following analyses were performed on the dataset:

 ### 1️⃣ Employee Distribution Across Teams
-- Calculated employee count for each team.
+- Calculated the number of employees in each team.
-- Computed percentage distribution.
+- Computed the percentage distribution of employees across teams.

 ### 2️⃣ Employee Distribution by Position
 - Segregated employees based on their positions.
 - Counted employees in each position.

 ### 3️⃣ Predominant Age Group
-- Grouped employees into different age ranges.
+- Grouped employees into age ranges.
-- Identified the most represented age group.
+- Identified the predominant age group.

 ### 4️⃣ Salary Expenditure Analysis
-- Determined total salary expenditure by team.
+- Calculated total salary expenditure for each team.
-- Determined total salary expenditure by position.
+- Calculated total salary expenditure for each position.
+- Identified the team and position with the highest salary expenditure.

-### 5️⃣ Age vs Salary Correlation
+### 5️⃣ Correlation Between Age and Salary
 - Calculated the Pearson correlation coefficient.
-- Visualized the relationship using a scatter plot.
+- Visualized the relationship using a scatter plot with a regression line.

 ---

 ## 📊 Visualizations

-The project includes graphical representations for:
+The project includes visualizations for:

-- 📌 Team-wise Employee Distribution
+- 📌 Employee Distribution Across Teams
-- 📌 Position-wise Employee Distribution
+- 📌 Employee Distribution by Position
 - 📌 Age Group Distribution
 - 📌 Salary Expenditure by Team
 - 📌 Salary Expenditure by Position
-- 📌 Correlation between Age and Salary
+- 📌 Correlation Between Age and Salary

 ---